JUMP TO SUMMARY

 Weighing about 8 ounces per shoe, the Lems Primal Zen is breathable, versatile, and meets our criteria for a functional, foot-healthy shoe.
 These comfortable and lightweight shoes won’t weigh you down, and they are supremely packable thanks to their flexible sole and upper.
 Based on our early observations, it appears that the Primal Zen is every bit as durable as its cousin, the Primal 2.
 And there are both vegan and non-vegan (i.e., suede) options available in the Primal Zen, which makes this shoe accessible to a wide swath of potential wearers.

-What Are the Notable Design Features of the Lems Primal Zen?
+What Are the Best Attributes of the Lems Primal Zen Shoe?

 The Lems Primal Zen possesses an abundance of design features that help separate it from other similar models on the market, the three most important of which are the following: